 No occupant(s) shall occupy a short term rental, and no advertisement for the short term rental shall occur during any period of suspension of a short term rental's short term rental license, or following the expiration, revocation or denial of the license.

+Sec.
+12-268 – Continued operation of short term rental pending compliance with the Code of Ordinances.

+Any person or entity currently having a short-term public accommodations permit/license (whether validly issued or not) may continue to operate that short term rental until such time as they come into compliance with all applicable administrative and zoning regulations and ordinances, provided that compliance is being actively pursued and that compliance is accomplished within twelve (12) months of the effective date of this ordinance.
+Active pursuit of compliance is evidenced by applying for all necessary permits, certifications, rezoning, etc.

 CHAPTER 18 of Rabun County’s CODE OF ORDINANCES titled “FEES, FINES AND OTHER CHARGES” is hereby amended to read as follows: